lucianorviana75/Repositorio_dedicado_ao_python/README.md

-# conteudo do curso em video 1° mundo
+# conteudo do estudo do curso em video que fiz do 1° mundo